Denis Menke: Legacy

+He owns the dubious distinction of being the most unsuccessful would-be base stealer in MLB history (minimum 80 attempts), having only succeeded on 34 of his 86 career stolen base attempts, for a 38.6% success rate.
+He ranks 891st (as of 2025).

 Coaching career

 Menke started his coaching career as a manager in 1977 with the Burlington Bees of the Midwest League, a farm team of the Milwaukee Brewers.
 The Bees won the League Championship that season in a three-game play-off against the Waterloo Indians.
 The following year he managed the Dunedin Blue Jays of the Florida State League, with 59 wins and 89 losses.
 The next year (1979) his record was 68 wins and 69 losses.

 For the years 1980 and 1981 he was the first base coach for the Toronto Blue Jays.

 Menke returned to the Astros as a hitting coach in 1983 and continued in that position until moving to third base coach in 1986.

 In 1989 he joined the Philadelphia Phillies as the hitting coach and continued in that position until 1996.
+He was credited with having an individual approach with his players.
+He was hitting coach on an overachieving 1993 Phillies team that went to the World Series, leading the National League in hits, runs, doubles, RBIs, walks, extra-base hits, total bases, on-base percentage, and OPS.
+Four 1993 Phillies players had 85 or more RBIs, and eight players had 100 or more hits.

 Menke finished his coaching career returning to the Cincinnati Reds as the bench coach for the years 1997–2000.

+Death

 Menke died at his home in Tarpon Springs, Florida, on December 1, 2020, at the age of 80.
+He was survived by his wife of 57 years, Jean, and their three children and nine grandchildren.